tinobragaa/password-creator/README.md

 ## Business Goals

 ### User Goals
-- Find an interactive way to learn
+- Find an interactive way to run the program.
-- Clear rules and easy access to it
+- Clear rules and easy access to it.
-- Possibility to restart the game
+- Possibility to exit the app.
-- See if their answer is right or wrong
+- Possibility to create unique and random passwords.
-- Access to their score
+- Possibility to store their login information.
-- Different questions for new entries

 ### Website Owner Goals
-- Deliver easy-to-read quizzes to test user's knowledge
+- Deliver easy-to-read rules to attract users.
-- Provide a range of questions to increase the dynamic
+- Provide a range of possibilities to style passwords.
-- To provide a fully responsive quiz that can be played on a range of devices
+- To provide a database where the users can store their information.

 ### Target Audience
-- New software developers
-- Coding students
-- Programming professional's in general
+- Organizations of all sizes that require secure access to their systems and networks.
+- Anyone who's looking to create safe passwords.
+- Anyone who's looking to create and store login information.

 ### User Expectations
-- Smooth and playable quiz
+- Smooth experience.
+- Intuitive interface.
-- Appealing design
+- Appealing design.
-- Accessibility

 ## User Stories

 ### First-Time User
-1. As a first-time user, I want to understand the rules
+1. As a first-time user, I want to understand how the program works.
-2. As a first-time user, I want to see if my answer is correct or incorrect
+2. As a first-time user, I want to create a unique password.
-3. As a first-time user, I want to be able to restart the quiz
+3. As a first-time user, I want to have style options when creating the password.
+4. As a first-time user, I want to exit the program at any given time.

 ### Returning User
-1. As a returning user, I want to different questions
+1. As a returning user, I want to be able to save my password.
-2. As a returning user, I want to improve my knowledge of JS
+2. As a returning user, I want to have the possibility of creating different passwords.
-3. As a returning user, I want to have fun in a well designed game
+3. As a returning user, I want to save my password with my login information.
+4. As a returning user, I want to save my password with my login information.

 ### Site Owner
-1. As a site owner, I want users to easily understand my project
+1. As a site owner, I want users to easily understand my software.
-2. As a site owner, I want users to enjoy and learn at the same time
+2. As a site owner, I want users to create different passwords.
-3. As a site owner, I want ways to have an easy and good experience throughout the quiz
+3. As a site owner, I want users to feel safe.
+4. As a site owner, I want users to be able to store their login information.
+5. As a site owner, I want users to be able to exit whenever they want to.

 # Flowchart